Shira Route 10 Day Itinerary

 The Shira route approaches Kilimanjaro from the west at begins at the Shira gate at approximately 9,000 ft.
 We begin your trip when you arrive at your lodge in Arusha on day 1.
 The next morning, a 4×4 vehicle transports us through a rich, lush rainforest until we arrive at the ridge of the Shira Plateau, where our expedition begins.
 We trek across an alpine plateau and traverse the great Southern Icefield, before summiting from Barafu Hut.
 The total time on the mountain is 8 days.

 Our trips begins at your lodge in Arusha, Tanzania.
 Clients may arrive at any time on day 1.
-There is a pre-trip meeting around 5:30pm and the included dinner is served at 6pm.
+There is a pre-trip meeting at 4:00pm and the included dinner is served at 6:00pm.
 Private transfers from Kilimanjaro International Airport (JRO) to the lodge in Arusha can be arranged for an extra fee.

 Arrive anytime at your lodging in Arusha, Tanzania.
 With prior arrangement, airport pick up and private transfers to your lodge are available from Kilimanjaro International Airport (JRO), or simply make your own way by taxi.
 We will gather in the evening for a pre-climb briefing and an equipment check.
 We will also confirm you have the appropriate mandatory medical coverage and travel insurance.